Visyond/website-hugo/site/content/landings/how-using-visyond-helped-me-buy-this-car.md

     ico: /img/ico-comments.png
   - content: >-
       Track who did what, enjoy complete accountability with a self-documenting audit trail.
-Accountability is built into our platform to safeguard your organization and team.
     ico: /img/ico-figure.png
   - content: >-
       Gain full control over who can access or edit the data - have multiple people work simultaneously with the same spreadsheet, with access and visibility strictly controlled to safeguard sensitive data.
-Avoid uncontrolled sharing or accidental information leaks.
     ico: /img/ico-true.png
   - content: >-
-      Visyond is designed to be fully compatible with legacy tools, such as Excel, and familiar to anyone who’s used it.
-To save time and reduce errors, we provide users with an accessible and user-friendly interface, including cell auto-formatting, natural language formulas, and easily explorable cell dependencies.
+      Visyond is fully compatible with legacy tools such as Excel.
+We provide users with an accessible and user-friendly interface, including cell auto-formatting, natural language formulas, and easily explorable cell dependencies.
     ico: /img/ico-stack.png
   - content: >-
       Visyond is easy to use and learn.
 If you are familiar with Excel then you should feel yourself right at home!
 We have also made it easy to import and download data.
-With Visyond, peace of mind is built-into our solution:
-      Complete accountability, and human-proof.
-No one can change your inputs or formulas.
     ico: /img/ico-lamp.png
 howToPhoto: /img/client_3a.jpg
 howToAsked: Very cool stuff!
 Recommend!